RajK853/Hand_Movement_Recognition/README.md

 - Scikit-learn 0.20.3

 ## Usage
+### Compiling source code to BBC Micro:bit
+**Using Mu-Editor**
+Mu-Editor provides easy way code and compile python source codes for BBC Micro:bit.
+To see the installation instruction of it, click [here](https://codewith.mu/en/download).
+1. Connect BBC Micro:bit to computer via USB
-> Make sure that **BBC Micro:bit** mode is selected in the Mu-Editor.
+2. Open code in Mu-Editor > Make sure that **BBC Micro:bit** mode is selected in the Mu-Editor.
+3. Flash it on the micro:bit

+**Using online editor**
+There are several online editors to code and compile source codes for BBC Micro:bit.
+This [official website](https://microbit.org/code/) provides online python editor to compile the code.
+However, I prefer this [site](https://create.withcode.uk/) as it also let's you simulate your code depending on the code complexitiy.
+1. Write python code in a online editor
+2. Download the hex file
+4. Connect BBC Micro:bit to computer via USB > Make sure the USB cable supports data transfer
+3. Paste the hex file to the micro:bit hard drive

 **Data collection in BBC Micro:bit**
 1. Plug in a Micro:bit via USB to the computer
-2. Load the source code from *src/Collect Data.py* in Mu-Editor
-3. Flash it on the Micro:bit
+2. Flash the source code *src/Collect Data.py* on the Micro:bit
 4. Restart the Micro:bit
 5. Hold the Micro:bit such that the buttons are on top and button B points away from you
 6. Select number of data to collect by pressing button A and B (max 14 data)